 Also, keep in mind that visiting colleges isn’t free you need to pay a small fee, also, obviously not every part is accessible to the public.

 University Church of St Mary the Virgin

-Radcliff Camera is a beautiful library, which as I wrote above you can a great view on from one of the side at the top of Christ Church.
+Radcliff Camera is a beautiful library, which, as I wrote above, you can have a great view from one of the sides at the top of Christ Church.

-The Bodleian Library is composed of different buildings including the Divinity School and is home to one of the world oldest libraries, it used to be a working library belonging to the Oxford University.
+The Bodleian Library is composed of different buildings, including the Divinity School and is home to one of the world oldest libraries; it used to be a working library belonging to Oxford University.
 The most famous one being Duke Humfrey’s library.

 Hertford Bridge or The Bridge Of Sighs